 Drainage System Feature Defect or Problem Condition When Maintenance Is Needed Results Expected When Maintenance Is Performed Maintenance Frequency Completed General Performance Check crest gauge against design expectations (see Maintenance and Source Control Manual).
 Crest gauge results reflect design performance expectations.
 Reading recorded.
 County notified if not meeting design performance.
 Crest Gauge Crest Gauge Missing/ Broken Crest gauge is not functioning properly, has been vandalized, or is missing.
 Crest gauge present and functioning.
 Repair/replace crest gauge if missing or broken.
 Storage Area Water Not Infiltrating Water ponding in infiltration basin after rainfall ceases and appropriate time allowed for infiltration.
 Treatment basins should infiltrate Water Quality Design Storm Volume within 48 hours, and empty within 24 hours after cessation of most rain events.
 (A percolation test pit or test of facility indicates facility is only working at 90 percent of its designed capabilities.
 If 2 inches or more sediment is present, remove).
 Facility infiltrates as designed.
 Sediment is removed and/or facility is cleaned so that infiltration system works according to design.
 Filter Bags (if applicable) Filled with Sediment and Debris Sediment and debris fill bag more than one-half full.
 Filter bag less than one-half full.
 Filter bag is replaced or system is redesigned.
 Rock Filters Sediment and Debris By visual inspection, little or no water flows through filter during heavy rain storms.
 Water flows through filter.
 Replace gravel in rock filter if needed.
 Trenches Observation Well (Use Surface of Trench if Well is Not Present) Water ponds at surface during storm events.
 Less than 90 percent of design infiltration rate.
 Remove and replace/clean rock and geomembrane.
-Ponds Vegetation When grass becomes excessively tall.
-When nuisance weeds and other vegetation starts to take over.
-Vegetation mowed or nuisance vegetation removed so that flow is not impeded.
-Grass or groundcover mowed to a height of 3 to 4 inches.
-Removed clippings.
+Ponds Vegetation Exceeds 18 inches.
+Grass or groundcover mowed to a height no greater than 6 inches.
 Ponds Vegetation Bare spots.
 No bare spots.
 Revegetate and stabilize immediately.